plone/training/wsgi/index.rst

 Deploying and Operating Plone on WSGI
 =====================================

-:About: Deploying and Operating Plone behind a WSGI server/middleware
+:About: Deploying and Operating Plone behind a WSGI server
 :Level: All levels

 .. note::